aalghooneh/Autonomous_Mobile_Robotics_Student/README.md

 The development of this stack starts from LAB-2 by developing a closed-loop controller.
 You can see in the diagram the components that you will be developing in the remaining labs and how they are interconnected.

+## Structure of this repository
+This repository is divided in branches.
+Each lab will have its own branch.
+The main branch contains this readme file and some guidelines such as the two markdown files to run your robot in simulation and how to connect to the real robot.

+For each lab, switch to the respective branch to see the manual and codes.

 ## Expected outcome for the labs

 By the end of this course, you should: